-The Youth Employment Initiative was launched to provide extra support to young people aged below 25 and living in regions where youth unemployment was higher than 25% in 2012.
+The Youth Employment Initiative is one of the main EU financial resources to support the implementation of Youth Guarantee schemes.
+It was launched to provide support to young people living in the regions where youth unemployment was higher than 25% in 2012.

-It will particularly support young people who are not in education, employment or training (NEETs), including long-term unemployed youngsters or those not registered as job-seekers.
+It exclusively supports young people who are not in education, employment or training (NEETs), including long-term unemployed youngsters or those not registered as job-seekers.

-This will ensure that in parts of Europe where the challenges are most acute, young persons can receive targeted support.
+This ensures that in parts of Europe where the challenges are most acute, young persons can receive targeted support.

 The YEI typically supports the provision of

-The Youth Employment Initiative is complementary to other actions undertaken at national level, including those with European Social Fund (ESF) support, with a view to setting up or implementing the youth guarantee schemes.
-The ESF can reach out beyond individuals and can help reform employment, education and training institutes and services.
+The Youth Employment Initiative is complementary to other actions undertaken at national level, in particular with European Social Fund (ESF) support, with a view to setting up or implementing the youth guarantee schemes.
+The ESF can reach out beyond individuals and it helps reform employment, education and training institutes and services.

 In order to mobilise faster YEI actions on the ground, substantial funding was released to Member States in the form of pre-financing, which in 2015 was exceptionally increased to 30% of the special YEI budget line.